 Even if you don’t choose to use any of these trends for your site, it is important to understand them.
 Your business might depend on it…

-But remember the following – these trends ARE NOT supposed to work all together.
+But remember the following – these trends ARE NOT supposed to work altogether.
 Therefore, use your best judgment to mix and match, find the best design for your business and your personal style.

 TREND #1: Broken grid layout